-Since our focus here is regarding theme parks, instead of rehashing on what’s going on with the Coronavirus, we’ll provide you information on how it could affect travel to Japan, Hong Kong, and Shanghai (Mainland China), including how to stay safe and what you should do.
+Since our focus here is regarding theme parks, instead of rehashing on what’s going on with COVID-19, we’ll provide you information on how it could affect travel to Japan, Hong Kong, and Shanghai (Mainland China), including how to stay safe and what you should do.
 And finally, how to stay informed.

 The most important advice is to not panic.
 Information is key.